 In 2015 I quit my teaching job in London, chopped up my Oystercard and moved back to my hometown of Cardiff after 5 years living up in the big smoke.
-I didn’t exactly hate teaching, but I knew deep down in my gut that it wasn’t what I wanted to do – plus, to be honest I was bladdy awful at it!
+I didn’t exactly hate teaching, but I knew deep down in my gut that it wasn’t what I wanted to do.
 I realised that somewhere along the way I’d kind of lost my mojo, and so set out on a quest to get it back.
-I created The Cardiff Cwtch as my own little plot of the internet where I could scrapbook my new/old life over the bridge in Wales, but fast forward a couple of years and it’s blossomed into something much bigger!
+I created The Cardiff Cwtch as my own little plot of the internet where I could scrapbook my new/old life over the bridge in Wales, but fast forward a few years and it’s blossomed into something much bigger.

 If you’re not sure where to start, check out some of my favourite posts here.

 If you hadn’t already guessed, I LOVE FOOD.
 I’m happiest when I’m either making a mess of the kitchen or stopping for a snack when I’m out and about.
 Hot dogs (the filthier the better!), cinnamon buns and doughnuts are my absolute faves.
 I’m married to a beautiful, bearded Londoner who I fell in love with at University in Swansea, and in 2020, after two consecutive miscarriages we welcomed our little Elsie into the world.
 I’m a writer by trade; I’m always writing something whether that’s blog posts, short stories or long form bodice rippers.
 Speaking of which; I’m a huge History nerd, my bookshelves are spilling over with Historical Biographies of badass women.
 You’ll never catch me without painted nails (chipped, yes – naked, never).
 I’m a telly addict; I’ve watched almost every historical drama out there, and I’m always dropping quotes from classic British comedies like Blackadder and The IT Crowd into everyday conversation.